 By way of example, there’s the new Kodak Instamatic and the new Sony Walkman.
-Both of these names propel me back to simpler times, blissfully free from mortgage payments, nappies, constant nagging notifications on multiple black rectangles, and spam.
+Both of these names propel us back to simpler times, blissfully free from credit card payments, nappies, constant nagging notifications on multiple black rectangles and spam.

 WIRED FOR SOUND

-My Walkman was already old when I got it - a hand-me-down from my mother.
-I recall it (probably erroneously - although only slightly) being about the same size and weight as a housebrick.
+Our Walkman was already old when we got it - a hand-me-down from a parent.
+We recall it (probably erroneously - although only slightly) being about the same size and weight as a housebrick.

 The thing was so bulky that it came with a shoulder strap rather than a belt-clip, in order that it not yank your trousers down at inopportune moments.
 Its heft was such that if you spun round too quickly, the thing would fly dangerously about your person, causing you to send friends flying into walls, or turn hideous (but, at the time, weirdly fashionable) ceramic owls and field-mice into exciting three-dimensional puzzles.

-Despite this, I loved the thing, with its giant clicky buttons, even as it chewed through batteries (and sometimes the cassettes it was supposed to be playing).
-It was this that cemented itself in my head whenever I thought ‘Walkman’, eclipsing any successors with their new-fangled shiny discs, MiniDiscs, and MP3s.
+Despite this, we loved the thing, with its giant clicky buttons, even as it chewed through batteries (and sometimes the cassettes it was supposed to be playing).
+It was this that cemented itself in our heads whenever we thought ‘Walkman’, eclipsing any successors with their new-fangled shiny discs, MiniDiscs, and MP3s.

 Similarly, Kodak Instamatic has an important place in history for a great many people, ushering in an age of relatively low-cost photography, and boasting form factors that were tactile, beautiful and approachable.
-Naturally, by the time I got my hands on one, it was already pretty old, but that merely somehow made it feel experienced and worldly wise.
+Naturally, by the time we got our hands on one, it was already pretty old, but that merely somehow made it feel experienced and worldly wise.